MelloSec/PhirstPhish/README.md

 .\ClearLoot.ps1
 ```

+### Modules
+It's modular, azurehound is one, AADInternals recon, AzureAD enumeration, etc. Recon.ps1, azuread.ps1, azurehound.ps1 are standalones that take access tokens or whatever params needed to do the thing.
+You can easily rip these out and use them in your own madness, if you want.
+I tried to make things as flexible as possible.
+Once you've mapped the tenant, performed recon and built your new lists you may as well as just use it for additional phishing and omit those switches.

 ### Examples

 #### Install requirements, perform all recon using azuread, AADInternals, and Azurehound modules, attempt to use payroll account to phish a particular accountant